miguelalmeida8/HyPredictor-Framework/README.md

 ## Performance Highlights

-Our hybrid approach significantly improves prediction accuracy, achieving an F1 Score of up to 93% and a Recall of 91% in failure prediction.
+The hybrid approach significantly improves prediction accuracy, achieving an F1 Score of up to 93% and a Recall of 91% in failure prediction.
 By integrating domain-specific rules, the system's performance was enhanced by up to 28% in the F1 Score for some prediction models.
 This adaptive system not only boosts prediction accuracy but also fosters proactive maintenance, reducing downtime and operational costs.

 ## Comparison of Model Performance Before and After Rules